security-force-monitor/research-handbook/source/units.rst

 In an effort to standardize names across all countries, the Monitor generally uses Arabic numerals in the ``Unit: Name`` field.
 Where warranted by sources the Monitor will use Roman numerals like ``V`` or ``XI`` instead of ``5`` or ``11`` respectively.

-In cases where multiple units have the same name the Monitor will distinguish them by adding unique identifying text based on the unit's site or parent.
+In cases where multiple units have the same name the Monitor will distinguish them by adding unique identifying text based on the unit's Location or parent unit.

     Example: There are multiple "Central Police Station" formations across Nigeria, some based in the same state.
 To better distinguish these are separate, distinct units the Monitor added information on where the units were located to the name field for instance ``Central Police Station (Awka, Anambra State).``\ In Myanmar there have been different units through time both the name Central Regional Military Command.
 To distinguish them the Monitor added information on when the unit came into existence to the name: ``Central Regional Military Command (post 199)``.